gusvega-dev/tf-plan-gcp/README.md

 ## Author
 Maintained by: [@gusvega](https://github.com/gusvega)

-For feature requests & issues, please open a GitHub Issue.
+For feature requests and issues, please open a GitHub Issue.

 ---

 ### Ready to use?
 Use `tf-plan-gcp` in your Terraform pipelines today.
-Star this repo if you found it useful.
+Star this repository if you find it useful.